đ Syllabus

 Labs

-There are two lab sections on Wednesdays.
-You can attend either lab section on any given week, regardless of which section you’re enrolled in.
+There are three lab sections throughout the week.
+You can attend any lab section on any given week, regardless of which section youâre enrolled in.

-- 12:30-2:30PM in 2246 CSRB
+- Thursdays, 12:30-2:30PM in 2918 COOL

 Labs are meant to provide hands-on practice with the recent lecture material and preparation for the upcoming homeworks and exams.